radicle-dev/old.radicle.xyz/content/docs/what-is-radicle.rst

 entirely.

-Instead of being hosted by Github's servers, or hosted on servers that you yourself manage and deploy, issues, patches (i.e., pull-requests/merge-requests) and optionally repos are distributed via IPFS.
+Instead of being hosted by Github's servers, or hosted on servers that you yourself manage and deploy, issues, patches (i.e. pull-requests/merge-requests) and optionally repos are distributed via IPFS.
 To use it, you don't need to rely on centralized services, nor go through the trouble of self-hosting.